-- Professor Walsh re Buffy during her lecture: "A typical college girl, one assumes."
+- Professor Walsh refers to Buffy during her dream lecture as "A typical college girl, one assumes."

 - Knuckle Cracking: Giles before he starts his silent lecture.

 - Large Ham: When Giles reveals that a scream can kill the Gentlemen, Willow grabs a CD and mimics with exaggerated gestures their demise.
-Giles has to inform her (using a pre-made slide) that only a human voice will work.
+Giles has to inform her (using a pre-made slide) that only a live human voice will work.

 - Little Dead Riding Hood: Although she wears blue (see Red Oni, Blue Oni) in the DVD Commentary Joss Whedon refers to Tara meeting the Gentlemen as The Lost Woods scene.
 This shows how Tara is taking over the Damsel in Distress role from Willow, who was becoming too powerful and assertive.

 - Lock Down: The CDC isn't letting anyone in or out of Sunnydale thanks to the "laryngitis outbreak."

-- Love At First Spell: Tillow is born.
+- Love at First Sight: Tillow is born at the Wiccan meeting.

 - Make Me Wanna Shout: Buffy's scream kills the Gentlemen via Your Head A-Splode, but this is not a superpower.
 It is a Weaksauce Weakness.

 - The Masquerade Will Kill Your Dating Life